 1. Writer or Proofreader

-Interested in learning more about a proofreading career?
-Check out this free 76-minute proofreading webinar where you’ll learn if you’re well suited for this weekend job and where to find clients.
+Are you interested in learning more about a proofreading career?
+Check out Caitlin Pyle’s free introductory workshop, where you’ll learn if you’re well suited for this weekend job and where to find clients.

 2. Tutor or SAT Prep Coach